matteswest/MortalityPredictionRNN/README.md

 If you only want to create and fit a specific model with specific parameters you can use the script rnn_mortality.R and set the model parameters in the head of the code.

-To perform a complete hyperparameter search to find the best performing models based on the Mean-Squared-Error using different combinations of parameters do the following:
+To perform a complete hyperparameter search in order to find the best performing models based on the Mean-Squared-Error using different combinations of parameters do the following:

 1. Run the grid_search script using your parameter options in the beginning of the code.
 Note that, for performance issues, the tuning_run function in the last line of the code